MichaelStott/KivMob/README.md

 ```
 ### Tutorial & Build Instructions

 This tutorial assumes you are familiar with AdMob.
-Additionally, be sure that you have the latest version of [Buildozer] installed, as KivMob uses the android_new toolchain.
+Additionally, be sure that you have the latest version of [Buildozer] installed.

 Create a new directory.
 Copy the following and paste it into a new main.py file.
 Be sure to include your AdMob app ID, your test device ID, and interstitial ID.